Developmental Disorder Services | MaineHealth Behavioral Health

 Spring Harbor Academy is a private school for children and adolescents who have been admitted to the developmental disorders program at MaineHealth Behavioral Health at Spring Harbor.
 Located within the hospital, the academy runs 32 hours each week, Monday - Friday, all year long.
 Learn more about Spring Harbor Academy.

 The purpose of our Family Advisory Council is to provide a platform for families and patients to highlight the aspects of service which are important to them.
-We are pleased to engage these families as partners in the work we do, and to help guide developmental disorders service delivery.
+The GLCOE is pleased to engage these families as partners in the work we do and to help guide service delivery.
+If you are interested in learning more, please contact Jodie Hall, 207-661-3600.

 • Melissa Cucinotta